jsr6720/goodreads-csv-to-md/posts/2015-10-09-the-four-disciplines-of-execution.md

 ## My Review 3/5

+### Date Read
+2015/10/09

+### Date Added
+2016/09/30

-Workshop series, poor format for audio book.
+My Thoughts: Workshop series, poor format for audio book.
 Got some cool worksheets out of the deal.<br/>Focus on the Wildly Important Goals (WIGs) to successfully convert lofty goals into concrete actions.<br/><br/>Only the introduction is by Covey so that was a bit of a let down.

 ---